Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 What is a Sensory Meltdown?

-Neurology causes a sensory meltdown making it different from a tantrum.
+Neurology causes a sensory meltdown, which is different from a tantrum.
 A sensory meltdown happens when there’s too much sensory information to process.
-Neurodiverse brains are wired differently so that they interpret their senses more uniquely than neurotypical children.
+Neurodivergent brains are wired differently so that they interpret their senses more uniquely than neurotypical children.

-A child with sensory processing issues can be under or over responsive to stimuli leading them to be extremely uncomfortable or even in pain.
+A child with sensory processing issues can be under- or over-responsive to stimuli, which can lead to extreme discomfort or even pain.
 A child with sensory processing disorder doesn’t choose to get overwhelmed, but they often are.
-Their body’s fight or flight system kicks in leading to agitation or discomfort causing a sensory meltdown.
+Their body’s fight or flight system kicks in, leading to agitation or discomfort, causing a sensory meltdown.

 When a child has an attentional disorder, they have difficulties with focus and executive functioning.
 Their lack of self-regulation impacts their cognitive, behavioral, social and emotional functioning.

-Children with ADHD react to stimuli differently making them over or under responsive to stimuli which may be hard for parents to understand or identify.
-They can be non compliant and often diagnosed with oppositional defiant disorder (ODD)
+Children with ADHD react to stimuli differently, making them over- or under-responsive to stimuli that may be hard to understand or identify.
+They can be noncompliant and often diagnosed with oppositional defiant disorder (ODD)

 Just like a neurotypical child who has tantrums, you want to try to identify triggers and then prevent them by being proactive.